Find a Boat

 It’s not just Skippers who can make a sailing holiday even more relaxing and stress-free.
 Here’s our guide to chartering with a hostess and a cook!

-Sailing holidays in the Med are, by their very nature, really relaxing, and we often think of using the tag-line “so relaxing that you’ll forget all your work passwords within a week!”
-But there’s a few options to make your holiday charter even more stress-free – by adding crew to your holiday charter to do the shopping, washing-up, tidying and cooking…
+Sailing holidays in the Med are, by their very nature, really relaxing - but there’s a few options to make your holiday charter even more stress-free – by adding crew to your holiday charter to do the shopping, washing-up, tidying and cooking….
+We explain a little more about traditional crew you might consider:

 Chartering with a Skipper

-A Skipper will captain the ship, man the helm, stop you crashing into things, and take on all the glory jobs.
-He’ll also do all the sailing manoeuvres, sort out the paperwork at each marina, and refill the fuel and water tanks (amongst loads of other duties – we cover the skipper in another blog.)
+A Skipper will captain the ship, man the helm, stop you crashing into things, and be responsible for getting you and the boat from point to point sefely.
+He or she will also do all the sailing manoeuvres, sort out the paperwork at each marina, and refill the fuel and water tanks (amongst loads of other duties – we cover the skipper in another blog.)

 Chartering with a Hostess